 DEFINITION

-The osteopathic physician must understand the function of the interprofessional health care team and their role in the team and also optimize team performance across the health care system for safe, quality patient- and population-centered care.
+The osteopathic physician must understand the function of the interprofessional health care team and their role in the team and optimize team performance across the health care system for safe, quality patient- and population-centered care.

 MEASURED OUTCOMES